-Facilities for electricity generation, heating or both (CHP) that use biofuel or biomass as fuel.
+Facilities for electricity generation, heating or both (CHP) that use biofuel or biomass as fuel if life-cycle GHG emission intensity is below 100gCO2e/kWh.

 According the IPCC, the energy supply sector is the largest contributor to global anthropogenic GHG emissions with a share of approximately 35 %.
-Realising the transformation towards a 1.5° C world requires major shift in investment patterns and in 1.5° C compliant pathways renewable energy generates on average 60 % of primary energy supply in 2050, compared to 15 % in 2020°.
+Realising the transformation towards a 1.5° C world requires major shift in investment patterns and in 1.5° C compliant pathways renewable energy generates on average 60 % of primary energy supply in 2050, compared to 15 % in 20206.
 While Nordic electricity production is already two thirds renewable, the countries are actively promoting full decarbonisation of their power systems with ambitious policies and technological solutions.